-For the first six months of your baby’s life, breast milk was all she needed to grow and be healthy.
-Now, at about 6 months old, she is likely ready to eat solid foods.
-Breast milk is still the most important food, but you can now add solid foods during her feedings.
+For the first six months of your baby’s life, breast milk is all they needed to grow and be healthy.
+Now, at about six months old, they are likely ready to eat solid foods.
+Breast milk is still the most important food, but you can now add solid foods during their feedings.

 Solids foods will provide nutrients, flavors and textures.
-These are all important for her overall growth and development.
+These are all important for their overall growth and development.

-Nowadays parents lead from three crucial methods of baby feeding:
+Nowadays, there are three central methods of baby feeding:

 - Baby-led weaning